phw/peek/README.md

 For Arch Linux there is also a [PKGBUILD](https://aur4.archlinux.org/packages/peek/) available in the AUR.

+## Translations
+You can help translate Peek into your language.
+Please visit the [Peek localization project](https://www.transifex.com/projects/p/Android_PwdHash/) on Transifex.

 ## License
 Peek Copyright (c) 2015-2016 by Philipp Wolfer <ph.wolfer@gmail.com>